stackpress/lib/docs/Types.md

 **Usage**

 Used by `RouteEmitter` for route handler functions with standardized request/response handling.

-## Router Types
+## 10. Router Types

-The following types define router context and action structures.
+The following types define router context and action structures for advanced routing scenarios with context management.

-### RouterContext
+### 10.1.
+RouterContext

 Context type for router operations, defaulting to Router when no custom context is provided.

 ```typescript
 type DefaultContext = RouterContext<Request, Response, undefined>; // Router<Request, Response>